Cholera claims unborn children as epidemic spreads Yemen misery

 HODEIDAH, Yemen (Reuters) - One of the latest victims of the cholera epidemic that has killed more than 2,000 people in Yemen had yet to even take her first breath.

 “I felt like death,” Kaheel said, her voice strained.
-“Thank god I survived the (delivery), but my diarrhea hasn’t stopped.”
+“Thank god I survived the (delivery), but my diarrhoea hasn’t stopped.”

-The Red Cross has warned that cholera, a diarrheal disease that has been eradicated in most developed countries, could infect a million people in Yemen by the end of the year.
+The Red Cross has warned that cholera, a diarrhoeal disease that has been eradicated in most developed countries, could infect a million people in Yemen by the end of the year.

 Two and a half years of war have sapped Yemen of the money and medical facilities it needs to battle the contagion, to which aid agencies and medics say the poor, the starving, the pregnant and the young are most vulnerable.